Rio6/IstrolidServer/README.md

 ## Root server proxy
 In order to make your server to show up and use the chat, you'll need to set up a root proxy as well.

-You can host your own root proxy or use someone else's like bk's (ws://istrolid.bkmix.com:8080) (if he lets you)
+You can host your own root proxy, or you can use this one [ws://istrolid-root.herokuapp.com/server](ws://istrolid-root.herokuapp.com/server)

 To host your own: